 Once on snow, classic ski skills will be reviewed and refined.
 Sessions will not be cancelled due to weather; rather we will move inside for topics such as waxing theory, race preparation, nutrition and hydration, race strategy, and strength and core exercises.
 By arrangement with the instructor longer ski days out at the Cooking Lake/Blackfoot PRA will be organized to help you learn whilst enjoying the trails and terrain in ‘Birkieland’.

-You should have average to excellent fitness, have at least 2 years of cross country skiing experience and be able to ski a minimum of 10 km to register for this course.
+You should have average to excellent fitness and have a couple of years cross country ski experience.
 Bring poles, preferably ski walking length (about 10 cm shorter than your regular classic length).

 Minimum 6 to run the course

-No refunds if the course is run, including for illness (counting COVID 19)
+No refunds if the course is run, including for illness/COVID

 Lower Gold Bar pavilion (10955 50 Street) unless otherwise notified by the instructor.